kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/inheritance.md

 An instance of `PersistedListIntoLines` will still have the `append` and `insert` methods, because it has **inherited** those methods from the GenericPersistedList class.

 An instance of `PersistedListIntoJson` will still have the `append` and `insert` methods, because it has **inherited** those methods from the GenericPersistedList class.

+Inheritance can be used for many purposes.
+It's often useful when there are two classes that have the same set of methods, but are in different modes and end up implementing the methods differently.

 ## Terminology